 If you or someone you know was injured while working out at a Las Vegas fitness center, we invite you to contact us for a free consultation.

 Sometime injuries are just the result of over-exertion.
 But often they occur because of a Las Vegas gym employee's negligence or even an intentional wrongful act.
+If you case is in California, please visit our page on lawsuits for fitness center injuries in California.

 Contact us at 702-DEFENSE (702-333-3673) or complete the form on this page to schedule your free consultation.
 Find out how we can help you get the out-of-court settlement or jury verdict and the compensation you deserve.